 Launched in March 1991, Meteosat-5 was moved in July 1998 over the longitude of 63°E to support INDOEX (Indian Ocean Experiment).
 Since then it still continues to provide an operational service.
-It could in principle be operated through 2006 and beyond.
+It will be operated through 2006.

 Metosat-6